 The legal level of budgetary control, the level at which expenditures may not exceed budget, is in the aggregate.
 Any budget amendments that increase the aggregate budgeted appropriations must be approved by the Board of Supervisors.
-The general fund budget for the fiscal year ended September 30, 2022 was amended to increase revenues by \$5 and decrease appropriations by (\$1,767).
-Actual general fund expenditures did not exceed appropriations for the fiscal year ended September 30, 2022.
+The general fund budget for the fiscal year ended September 30, 2024 was amended to increase revenues by \$4,853 and decrease appropriations by (\$3,342).
+Actual general fund expenditures did not exceed appropriations for the fiscal year ended September 30, 2024.

-HIGH RIDGE/QUANTUM COMMUNITY DEVELOPMENT DISTRICT CITY OF BOYNTON BEACH, FLORIDA OTHER INFORMATION - DATA ELEMENTS REQUIRED BY FL STATUTE 218.39(3)(C) UNAUDITED
+HIGH RIDGE/QUANTUM COMMUNITY DEVELOPMENT DISTRICT CITY OF BOYNTON BEACH, FLORIDA OTHER INFORMATION - DATA ELEMENTS REQUIRED BY FL STATUTE 218.39(3)(C) FOR THE FISCAL YEAR ENDED SEPTEMBER 30, 2024 UNAUDITED

-Element Comments Number of district employees compensated at 9/30/2022 0 Number of independent contractors compensated in September 2022 1 Employee compensation for FYE 9/30/2022 (paid/accrued) Not applicable Independent contractor compensation for FYE 9/30/2022 \$6,326 Construction projects to begin on or after October 1; (>\$65K) Not applicable Budget variance report See Variance Report in report for details Ad Valorem taxes; Not applicable Non ad valorem special assessments; Special assessment rate FYE 9/30/2022 \$1,219.68 Per Unit Special assessments collected FYE 9/30/2022 \$180,590 Outstanding Bonds: Series 2017, due May 1, 2035 \$1,185,000- See Long Term Liabilities Note in report for details
+Element Comments Number of District employees compensated in the last pay period of 0 the District's fiscal year being reported.
+Number of independent contractors compensated to whom nonemployee compensation was paid in the last month of the District's 1 fiscal year being reported.
+Employee compensation Not applicable Independent contractor compensation \$6,265 Construction projects to begin on or after October 1; (>\$65K) Not applicable Budget variance report See Variance Report in report for details Ad Valorem taxes; Not applicable Non ad valorem special assessments; Special assessment rate \$1,187.68 Per Unit Special assessments collected \$176,196 Outstanding Bonds: Series 2020, due May 1, 2035 \$1,010,000- See Long Term Liabilities Note in report for details